Author of Lies My Teacher Told Me and Sundown Towns: A Hidden Dimension of Segregation in America

 I was senior author of the first revisionist state history, Mississippi: Conflict and Change.
 When the state rejected it for school use, we sued in the case Loewen v Turnipseed, and won it, so the state had to adopt the book, 1980-86.
 It tells the story of the CR Movement accurately, I think.

-My recent book, Lies My Teacher Told Me, betrays my coming-of-age in Mississippi, and so does Lies Across America, my criticism of historic sites.
+My book, Lies My Teacher Told Me, about high school history textbooks, shows some influence from my coming-of-age in Mississippi, and so does Lies Across America, my criticism of historic sites.

 In 2005, The New Press brought out Sundown Towns, which shows that in some Northern states, a majority of all incorporated communities kept out African Americans, and many kept out Jews, Chinese Americans, etc., throughout most of the twentieth century.

-I'd love some help on my new project, researching historic sites that tell difficult aspects of our national story and do so well to be called Surprises on the Landscape: Unexpected Places That Get History Right.
+I'd love some help on my new project, researching historic sites that tell difficult aspects of our national story and do so well — to be called Surprises on the Land: Unexpected Places That Get History Right.

 Webspinner: webspinner@crmvet.org